Science & Pipeline

 • There has been little innovation for people with chronic neutropenia over the past 30 years; the only medicine approved to treat those living with severe chronic neutropenia is granulocyte colony-stimulating factor (G-CSF), an injectable therapy.

-• Following successful completion of Phase 1b and Phase 2 clinical trials exploring the use of once-daily oral mavorixafor in the treatment of certain chronic neutropenic disorders, we are poised to begin a pivotal, global Phase 3 clinical trial.
+• Following successful completion of Phase 1b and Phase 2 clinical trials exploring the use of once-daily oral mavorixafor in the treatment of certain chronic neutropenic disorders, we have initiated a pivotal, global Phase 3 clinical trial.

 • The Phase 3 4WARD trial (NCT06056297) aims to evaluate the efficacy, safety, and tolerability of oral once-daily mavorixafor (with or without G-CSF) in people with congenital or acquired primary autoimmune and idiopathic chronic neutropenia who are experiencing recurrent and/or serious infections.
 For more information, please visit 4WARDstudy.com.